madsprite/blogreadme/_pages/CellPhone Adventures/deprecated.md

 ### The Result

 The paths I've taken to an enlighten cell phone plan for cheaper calling, texting, and most importantly data, has lead me to a compromise and ridiculously cheap cell plan that drives down my monthly cost to only 23% of what I was paying before.
-Even more cheaper if you ever become aware of the loyalty discounts.
 I am quite happy with this alternative, with low call traffic and texting, it is a compromise I will make for sub par voice plan in exchange for more LTE data on the cheap.

 #### The Setup